Scroll all the way to the end for my white chocolate marble cake version of chocolate valentino cake!

 Yes, it’s that time of the month again – the Daring Bakers Challenge!
-Yesss, it’s another challenge where the difficulty factor wasn’t high, once again making it easy for me to participate without having to set knee in the kitchen, or for my helpers to have to set foot in the kitchen more than a few times.
+Yesss, it’s another challenge where the difficulty factor wasn’t high, once again making it easy for me to participate without having to set knee in kitchen, or for my helpers to have to set foot in the kitchen more than a few times.
 The main component of this month’s challenge contains only 3 ingredients, yep, just three ingredients – chocolate, butter and eggs.
 The second component (which I’m absolutely sure isn’t second to most people) is something I could cook, but it wasn’t absolutely necessary.
 Well, I guess the title kind of gave it away, but hey, I need some kind of intro.

-First off, I must add this paragraph so the DB-BOT will sense my participation and put me on it’s good baker list.
-It knows if I’ve been bad or good so I’ll be good for goodness…oh, wait, I’m confusing ‘it‘ with someone else.
+First off, I must add the below paragraph so the DB-BOT will sense my participation and put me on it’s good baker list.
+It knows if I’ve been bad or good so I’ll be good for goodness…oh, wait, I’m confusing ‘it’ with someone else.
 Here goes…

 The February 2009 challenge is hosted by Wendy of WMPE’s blog and Dharm of Dad ~ Baker & Chef.
 We have chosen a Chocolate Valentino cake by Chef Wan; a Vanilla Ice Cream recipe from Dharm and a Vanilla Ice Cream recipe from Wendy as the challenge.

 OK, done!
 Seriously, though, I think it’s a great idea, and it’s so helpful to Lisa and Ivonne in keeping up with who’s still in it, and who isn’t, not to mention those who have ‘cut class’ without a note more than several times!

 Here’s the main caveat when you use white chocolate..the chocolate separates and curdles when you incorporate the egg yolks.
 Don’t be alarmed and give up, just keep mixing and it’ll eventually come back together.
 The second caveat is that as it comes back together, it starts to firm up.
 NO worries, because once you fold in the egg whites, it loosens up again.